TianyiWu96/Multimodal-Sentiment/README.md

 ## Context-Dependent Sentiment Analysis in User-Generated Videos

 ### Requirements
-Code is written in Python (3.5) with Jupter Notebook and requires Pytorch (0.4.0) for training.
-GPU is optional for model training.
+Code is written in Python (3.5) with Jupter Notebook.
+Pytorch (0.4.0) is required for model training, GPU is not required for running this model.

 ### Description
 We follow the work below to replicate the result using LSTM model on video utterances to capture contextual information for sentiment analysis.